- Read our review guidelines

 If you’ve started looking for a good pair of water shoes (for kayaking or canoeing or even SUP) – you’ll have discovered that there are so many different brands out there for sale on the market today.

 In a rush?
-Check out these Merrell AllOut Blaze shoes, which are a good all-rounder.
+Check out the winner: Merrell AllOut Blaze shoes, which are good all-rounders.

 We wouldn’t be surprised if you were struggling to decide which ones are going to suit you best, and perhaps thought about just going without (are you mad?!).
 You’re probably wondering if there’s a particular style that might work better for what you want.